What is a Fullback? The NFL’s Unsung Heroes

 The Modern Fullback: A Jack of All Trades

 The fullback of today is a multi-talented player.
 They must have the ability to run, catch, throw, and block the ball.
-They frequently perform the grunt work that lets the running back and quarterback shine, making them the unsung heroes of the offense.
+They should can run, catch, toss, and block the ball.
+Every now and again, they play out the snort work that lets the running back and quarterback sparkle, making them the overlooked yet truly great individuals of the offense.

 Despite being crucial to the game, fullbacks are frequently disregarded and undervalued.
 They typically don’t appear on highlight videos or fantasy football stat sheets, but they are crucial to the offense’s success.